As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 First and foremost, rock tumblers are used to tumble stones!
 But what is the purpose of this rock tumbler?
 Professionals use it to create jewelry quality specimens out of raw stones, hobbyists use it for the same, or to brighten up their collection, and kids use it to make normal rocks look shiny and beautiful.

-Tumbled rocks are used for many things other than just collections, souvenir stones, and jewelry though.
+Tumbled rocks are used for many things besides collections, souvenir stones, and jewelry.
 They make fantastic displays out of just about anything.